albertusk95/albertusk95.github.io/_posts/ComputerOrg/BufferLab/2016-07-04-Shooting-Star.md

 **-Type < return > to continue, or q < return > to quit-**

-We can see from the row **0x08048b7a <+3>** that register %edx is filled with the content of stack which is located at %esp+0x20.
-Then, at row 0x08048b7e <+7> we can see that register %eax is filled with the content of stack which is located at %esp+0x28.
+We can see from the row **0x08048b7a <+3>** that register %edx is filled with the contents of stack which is located at %esp+0x20.
+Then, at row 0x08048b7e <+7> we can see that register %eax is filled with the contents of stack which is located at %esp+0x28.
 Then, what are the values contained within those 2 blocks of stack?
 We'll see them later.

-Then we can see from row 0x08048b82 <+11> that the content of register %eax is compared with the content of block located at 0x804d10c.
+Then we can see from row 0x08048b82 <+11> that the contents of register %eax is compared with the contents of block located at 0x804d10c.
 So, after register %eax is being filled with the stack's value located at %esp+0x28, its value is compared with the value of certain memory.
 The result of comparison must be same so that we can enter the next process.
 Then, what is the value contained at address 0x804d10c?
 To find it, we must run the program and break at procedure **shooting_star()**.
 We can break at that procedure by changing the return address of **ah_choo()** into 08048b77.
 Use this command:

 > perl -e 'print "61 "x32, "62 "x20, "77 8b 04 08"' > hex0<br />
 > ./hex2raw < hex0 > raw0<br />